top of page

 Rapture at Daybreak

-Arriving at Schweitzer marsh on a cool March morning I made my way along a short trail to the western shore, my eyes adjusting to the eastern veil of gray blending with the water.
+Arriving at Schweitzer Marsh on a cool March morning I made my way along a short trail to the western shore, my eyes adjusting to the eastern veil of gray blending with the water.
 In an act of courage, each spring the first lily shoots pierce the surface.
 Ringed in crystal velum, ascendant lilies are often choked by the thin membranes of ice that film the surface of the marsh every March.

 Ice had melted the previous day enabling the migrating strings of geese and ducks to drop-in to feed, some to nest, others to continue on.
 Yet, late night still, before morning twilight returned the dull color to the landscape, I watched alone from the shore as a wild goose floated silently in flat still water, motionless in his own reflection, his morning reverie one of mystery and metaphor.
 I could only speculate about his ruminations, how they weighed upon him, his thoughts of loss or regret perhaps, or the elation of solitude elevating his thoughts or even some instinctive pull that drew him to the far end.